-The filer must affirmatively state that he or she does not have any assets to report.
+The filer must affirmatively state that the filer does not have any assets to report.
 Within Integrity, the filer would make this statement by marking the "I do not have..." checkbox.
 For hard copy reports, the filer would write "None."